 It is undoubtedly that this is the most common reason that might have turned your aquarium cloudy.
 Many hobbyists tend to experience this situation when setting up a new aquarium.
 It is associated with the early stages of an aquarium cycling process and usually appears as a milky haze.

 One of the leading causes of bacterial bloom is decaying plants, uneaten foods, and fish waste because they offer a rich source of nutrients for bacterial growth.
 Apparently, your new aquarium water will become cloudy before establishing bacterial colonies that can clear the waste from the water.

 Although the situation can be baffling, you should not worry much about having bacteria growing in your fish tank.
-Bacteria is very useful in breaking down the waste and maintaining healthy water conditions; therefore, striking a balance between fish and microorganisms will keep chemicals under control.
+Bacteria is very useful in breaking down waste and maintaining healthy water conditions.
+Therefore, striking a balance between fish and microorganisms will keep chemicals under control.

-However, water quality suffers when the bacterial colonies can’t do the job well.
-That is why bacterial bloom is common in new aquariums that are not appropriately cycled.
+However, water quality suffers when the bacterial colonies can’t do their job well.
+That is why bacterial bloom is typical in new aquariums that are not appropriately cycled.

 Bacterial bloom can also be caused by often turning off the filter of your fish tank.
 Ideally, it is good to turn off the filter on rare occasions, but if you get accustomed to shutting it more frequently, for instance, every night, you may end up seeing milky white water after a few weeks.

 You shouldn’t also change plenty of water because it creates a mini-cycle as the bacterial colonies re-populate.

 Besides, adding untreated water when performing water changes can result in cloudy aquarium water.
 This is because untreated water may contain harmful chemicals like chlorine, which kill the beneficial bacteria colony; therefore, creating an imbalance between microorganisms and ammonia plus nitrites produced.